-This is a ranking of the top ten best value Roman Catholic universities in the United States.
+This is a ranking of the top ten best Catholic universities in the USA.
 Roman Catholicism has a long history of scholarship, and many of the best universities in the world are run by the Roman Catholic church.
 Top Roman Catholic universities like Notre Dame are considered to be on the same level as some of the United States’ most illustrious ivy league universities.
 These ten Roman Catholic schools represent the best value available from over 200 Roman Catholic institutions of higher learning.
 Schools were evaluated and scored based on tuition, the average student loan debt of graduates, the 20 year net return on investment of graduates, and the graduation rate.
 More information on methodology and sources can be found at the bottom of the page.

 #10.
 Molloy College

 Rockville Centre, New York

 Molloy College has an undergraduate student population of 3,425 and a 10 to 1 student to faculty ratio.
 U.S. News and World Report ranks Molloy #43 among regional universities north, and #25 among the best colleges for veterans.
 Molloy accepts 76% of undergraduate applicants and retains 87% of first year students.
 The school offers 41 undergraduate programs.

 20 Year Net Return on Investment: $405,000

 Graduation Rate: 71%

 #9.
 Loyola University Maryland

 Loyola University Maryland is ranked by U.S. News and World Report as #3 among regional universities north, #42 for engineering, and #22 for marketing.
 Loyola has 4,068 undergraduate students and an 11 to 1 student to faculty ratio.
 Loyola’s undergraduate majors are contained in three schools which are the college of arts and sciences, the school of education, and the Sellinger school of business.